PHARM 2100 - Pharmacology IIA - Drugs and Health

 2. Mid Semester test

-This test will be based on lecture material from week 1 till end of week 6 and will comprise 15% of the final grade.
-The test will employ multiple choice questions and will be held during week eight.
+This test will be based on lecture material from week 1 till end of week 5 and will comprise 15% of the final grade.
+The test will employ multiple choice questions and will be held during week seven.

 3. Drug Profile Assignment

 The Drug profile assignment will comprise 15% of your final grade.
-Each student will be assigned two drugs and required to complete an online assignment.
+Each student will be assigned a drug and required to complete an online assignment.
 Detailed information about the assignment will be posted on MyUni.

 4. Online Workshops